8 Tips for Budget Travel in Chiapas

 You can get to Boca del Cielo in half a day from San Cris.
 First, take the bus to Tonalá.
 Although colectivos do go there, you have to transfer in hot lowland towns on the way.
 Then, once in Tonalá, walk through town to a small station for shared taxis to Boca del Cielo.
 After the taxi ride you’ll take a short boat ride to the beach.

 The beach is on a wide sandbar between the ocean and the long freshwater lagoon that separates it from the mainland.
 Walk west on the beach to see where the ocean meets fresh water, and walk east to visit a turtle sanctuary.
 There are no more than 10 small hotels here, and with minimal haggling you can find a room or bungalow facing the ocean for 100 pesos a night or less.

 Tip 8: Buy my Chiapas Guidebook

 All these tips and many more can be found in my guidebook Your Chiapas Adventure: San Cristobal de las Casas and Palenque.
 It’s full of detailed maps and directions, cultural insights, and insider advice for food, accommodation, and communicating in Spanish.

-Posted on October 11, 2016, in Mexico, Travel in Mexico and tagged canon de sumidero, chiapas, chiapas guidebook, mexico travel, palenque, san cristobal de las casas, San Juan Chamula, sumidero canyon, travel tips.
+Posted on October 11, 2016, in Mexico, Travel in Mexico and tagged canon de sumidero, chiapas, chiapas guidebook, palenque, san cristobal de las casas, San Juan Chamula, sumidero canyon.
 Bookmark the permalink.
-2 Comments.
+5 Comments.